June 24, 2024

 California has an ambitious climate goal: no new gas-powered cars will be sold in the state starting in 2035.
 To achieve this goal, it must increase the adoption of electric vehicles.
 That is the purpose of California’s suite of clean vehicle incentive programs, which provide financial support for electric vehicle purchases, often through replacing an older, gasoline-powered car.

-In a new report, researchers from the UCLA Luskin Center for Innovation (LCI) evaluate how effectively six of these programs have supported electric vehicle uptake, especially among disadvantaged communities.
+In a new report, researchers from the UCLA Luskin Center for Innovation evaluate how effectively six of these programs have supported electric vehicle uptake, especially among disadvantaged communities.

 The study produced stark findings about where these programs have incentivized clean vehicle adoption:

 The authors also evaluated patterns of clean vehicle registration rates.
-They found that the number of clean vehicles on the road has increased over time throughout most regions in the state— but adoption rates are persistently low in rural areas, the urban core of Los Angeles, and lower-income and disadvantaged communities.
+They found that the number of clean vehicles on the road has increased over time throughout most regions in the state, but adoption rates are persistently low in rural areas, the urban core of Los Angeles, and lower-income and disadvantaged communities.
 Projections suggest that these disproportionate adoption trends will continue through 2035.
 Even in optimistic scenarios, the most marginalized communities remain far behind, particularly with the present lack of affordable electric vehicle options.

 To help California meet its 2035 targets equitably, the authors make several policy recommendations: